Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Booking date*
-Enter the booking date for the balance carried forward.
+Enter the booking date for the balance(s) carried forward.

   > [Info] By default, the system displays the first day of the new fiscal year.
 This can be modified simply by typing in the desired booking date.

 - *Delete old balances carried forward from selected FY* [x]
-Select this checkbox to delete the old balances carried forward from the selected fiscal year.
+Select this checkbox to delete the old balance(s) carried forward from the selected fiscal year.

 - [CANCEL]
 Click this button to cancel your selection.